An engaging organization empathizes.

 Engagement is a conversation that gives your audience the reasons to believe in your cause or company.
 When you empathize with the experience of those you serve, your products and programs are more meaningful to those for whom it matters most.

-Be Engaging.
+What must you do to be engaging?
 Listen as often as you speak, to hear what the community is saying.